pareshppp/interview-case-studies/AbsolutData/Case study 2/Solution-Framework.md

 ## Report

-### Assumptions

-We are making the folowing assumptions about the company:

--

-### Types of Recommendation systems

-Listed below are a few types of recommendation systems currently used.
-Lets look at their applicability to this case.

-- **Popularity based recommendation**
- - Recommends the most popular items to the users.
- - Similar to the mass marketing the company currently does.
- - Not a viable approach for 'smart' targeting.
-- **Content/Attribute based recommendaion**
- - Recommendations based on hisorical user information.
- - Viable approach as it suggests recommendationns at an individual level.
- - But it's not super personalized or smart.
-- **User-User Collaborative filtering**
- - Calculate similarity between users based on their response to different offers.
-Create new offers based on user-user similarity.
- - Becomes very difficult to scale as user count increases.
- - Not viable given the large customer base of the company.
-- **Item-Item Collaborative filtering**
- - Calculate similarity between items/offers based on the response recieved from different users.
-Suggest the offer to more users based on item-item similarity.
- - Viable approach as it scales well.
- - With the knowledge of similar items/offers, the company can create new bundled package offers.
-- **Matrix Factorization based recommendation**
-- **Model based recommendation**
- - Train embedding vectors for each user and item.
- - Use vector embeddings of users and items to predict response of user to a particular item/offer.
- - Advantage - Hyper personalized recommendation
- - Disadvantage - Black box implementation.
-We have no idea why a certain recommendation is made.

 ### Approach for Existing users & items - Item-Item Collaborative filtering

 #### Data Preparation

-- We need to represent the user response to offers in the following form:
- - 0 - No user response data.
- - 1 - Bad
- - 2 - Neutral
- - 3 - Good
-- First we need to record the data with following columns:
+- First we need to record the data with following column structure:
  - User Id
  - Offer Id
  - Response code
+- Response code should be represented in the following form:
+ - 0 - No user-offer interaction
+ - 1 - Bad response from the user
+ - 2 - Neutral response from the user
+ - 3 - Good response from the user
-- Pivot the data to get User-Offer matrix with the response as the value.
+- Once the data collected in above format, pivot the data to get User-Offer matrix with the response as the value.

 #### Item-Item Similarity matrix

-- Calculate the values of item-item similarity matrix using pairwise cosine similarity of each item pair.
+Calculate the pairwise cosine similarity of each item pair and store the values in the item-item similarity matrix.

 #### Make recommendation

-- Use the user-offer matrix and the similarity matrix to get new offers that are similar to the ones the user liked in the past.
+Use the user-offer matrix and the similarity matrix to get new offers that are similar to the ones the user liked in the past.

 ### Approach for new users